BoxuanMa/FIFAKT/README.md

 The Duolingo data we used can be [downloaded](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/N8XJME) from Duolingo.
 We also use their [HLR code](https://github.com/duolingo/halflife-regression) as a baseline for our experiments.

-The Tagetomo data we used is private, which is belong to Obunsha.inc, so we cannot make it public.
+The Tagetomo data we used is private and belongs to Obunsha Inc., so we cannot make it public.

 ## Code